panigrc/SimpleCiShop/README.md

 - [ ] Separation between data and models.
 Models should not contain any $_REQUEST input.
 - [ ] Cleaning and rebuilding the multilingual system, so anything can be translated into any language.
+- [ ] Remove hard coded shipping costs from the language files.
 - [ ] Creating a block system (event listeners).
 - [ ] Use a template engine (either Twig or the Embedded one).
 And clean up views so they don't use any more Controller/Model functions.
 - [ ] Building a more themeable website; all the images/styles and output should be themeable.
 Thinking about using a UI framework like Twitter Bootstrap.